hummingbot/hummingbot/documentation/docs/howtousethissite.md

-# How to use this site
+# How To Use This Site

 This documentation site is organized into the following tabs:

-- Strategies Quickstart
+* Strategies Quickstart
-- Miner App Guide
+* Miner App Guide
-- Hummingbot Manual
+* Hummingbot Manual
-- Developer Manual
+* Developer Manual
-- Release Notes
+* Release Notes
-- Support
+* Support

 Refer to the following sections for more details.

-## Getting Started
+## For first-time users
 * [Strategies Quickstart](/quickstart): Install Hummingbot and use different strategies to jumpstart your Hummingbot
 * [Miner App Guide](/liquidity-mining): The **official Liquidity Mining app** where you can see real-time rates of return and track your payouts

 ## For experienced users
-* [Hummingbot Manual](/installation): See how to install Hummingbot in various environments
+* [Hummingbot Manual](/installation): See how to install Hummingbot in various environments, and all the related parameters for each strategies

 ## For developers